Conflict catalog

 External Support

-No third-party combat coalition is documented for this archive.
+No third-party combat coalition is documented for this catalog.
 The relevant external context is supplier and mediation related: Thailand operated Ukrainian-built BTR-3E1 armored vehicles in the conflict, while Malaysia, ASEAN observers, and the United States were involved in ceasefire diplomacy and monitoring arrangements.

 Images